SMLC-NYSBC/TARDIS/README.md

     <summary><b>TARDIS v0.1.0 - RC3 - (2023-08-28)</b></summary>

     * General improvement from MT prediction
-    * Added full support for OTA updates of the entire pacakge
+    * Added full support for OTA updates of the entire package
     * Improved accuracy for semantic and instance segmentation of MT and Membrane
     * Added support for 2D membrane segmentation and update to MT and membrane 3D models
     * Added experimental SparseDIST module
     * Support for ply export file
     * Fixed AWS access denied error on some networks
-    * Added filament filtering for removing false-positive rapid 150 degree connections
+    * Added filament filtering for removing false-positive rapid 150-degree connections
     * Microtubule output is now sorted by the length
-    * Each instance receive segmentation confidence score by which user can filter out predictions
+    * Each instance receives a segmentation confidence score by which the user can filter out predictions
 </details>

 <details>